thinkmassive/thinkmassive.github.io/_posts/2016-08-30-cover-letter.md

 Some of the initiatives were transitioned to new owners, and I focused on filling a key role of the <a href="http://hortonworks.com/smart-sense">SmartSense</a> project, where I served as the feedback loop between Support and Engineering.
 I also evangelized the tool and provided training within Support.
 All of this was fulfilling, but I still yearned for the days of rapid development I experienced in the past.

-## Next Chapter
+## Tomorrow

-So here I am in Silicon Valley, searching for the first page of the next chapter in my professional life.
+So here I am in Silicon Valley, searching for the first page of my next chapter.
 I have a diverse background, including technical knowledge of most of the Hadoop ecosystem (<a href="http://hortonworks.com/products/data-center/hdp/">Hortonworks Data Platform</a>) and experience building the infrastructure for a hybrid cloud SaaS platform from the ground up.
-My skillset would be most useful at a startup where I can wear a variety of hats and be accompanied by colleagues with similar motivations to learn and share knowledge.
+My skillset would be most useful at a startup where I can wear a variety of hats and be accompanied by colleagues who also have the <a href="http://www.feld.com/archives/2011/10/be-on-fire.html">burning desire</a> to build, learn, and share knowledge.

-If you (or someone you know) have a startup where I may fit in, feel free to take a look at <a href="http://bit.ly/amiller-resume">my resume</a> and <a href="mailto:alex@thinkmassive.org">reach out via email</a>.
+If you know of a startup where I may fit in, feel free to take a look at <a href="/resume-amiller_2016.pdf">my resume</a> and <a href="mailto:alex@thinkmassive.org">reach out via email</a>.

 PS: This website hasn't received the attention I intended.
-Please bear with me as I publish some posts that were sitting as half-written drafts, and add details about my software projects.
-I realize it would be ideal to have everything complete before I start my job search, but I've already started a few interviews and expect to make a decision by the end of September, so I'd rather publish this now and clean up as time permits.
+Please bear with me as I document projects and publish posts that were sitting as drafts.
+It would be ideal to have everything complete before I start my job search, but I'm already into a few interviews and expect to make a decision by the end of September, so I'd rather publish this now and continue updating the site regularly.

 Thanks for reading!